A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic

-The reader may notice that, at first, joint 1's acceleration saturates to reach the maximum velocity, which persists for a large portion of the trajectory, between $t=0.16$ s and $t=0.37$ s.
+We note that, at first, joint 1's acceleration saturates to reach the maximum velocity, which persists for a large portion of the trajectory, between $t=0.16$ s and $t=0.37$ s.
 Here, there is a rather simultaneous saturation of joint 4's acceleration and joint 7's velocity, up until $t=0.44$ s.
 In the last segment, joint 1's acceleration saturates again, followed by joint 2's acceleration to perform the final braking.
-For some segments of the trajectory, two constraints are active at the same time, which is expected for a redundant manipulator with $r=1$, as argued in \cite{Galicki99}.
+For some segments of the trajectory, two actuators are in saturation at the same time, which is expected for a redundant manipulator, as argued in \cite{Galicki99}.

+A representation of the null-space for the straight line path with 20 waypoints (plan 6) and joint position $q_1$ is reported in Fig.\ \ref{fig:straight_line_ssg} with feasibility maps \cite{FerrentinoJMR, Pamanes}.
+Because of the task-manipulator geometry and joint limits, only 4 of the 8 grids expected for the Panda have feasible configurations, corresponding to the colored cells.
+The redundancy parameter, i.e.\ $q_4$, is represented along the y-axis in its physical domain (see Table \ref{tab:panda_joint_limits}).
+The inverse kinematics solutions are returned by the kinematic solver \emph{IKFast} \cite{Diankov} in a way that grids are not homogeneous.

 The phase plane trajectory, that in the case of TOTP-R is a \emph{phase space trajectory (PST)}, is reported in Fig.\ \ref{fig:straight_line_planned_pst}.